 I own my own home, will I have to pay?

 Access to the scheme does not depend on the kind of tenancy you have, which means you can be considered for the scheme regardless of whether you rent or own your home.
 However if you jointly own the property with the perpetrator we recommend that you take legal advice to have them excluded from the property as we cannot carry out work to a property where the perpetrator has a legal right to occupy and still lives in the property.
-Domestic Violence Support Workers can support and advocate for you in accessing legal advice about this.
+Support workers can support and advocate for you in accessing legal advice about this.

 How soon will I get additional security?